MostlyAdequate/mostly-adequate-guide/ch2.md

 It is obnoxiously verbose and, as it happens, bad practice to surround a function with another function merely to delay evaluation.
 (We'll see why in a moment, but it has to do with maintenance.)

-A solid understanding of this is critical before moving on, so let's see a few more fun examples excavated from npm modules.
+A solid understanding of this is critical before moving on, so let's examine a few more fun examples excavated from npm modules.

 ```js
 // ignorant